physrisk/website-source/articles/2023/point-process-psd-power-law.md

 perform [spectral analysis](/tag/spectral-density/) on the discretized time series.
 The discretized time series are obtained by counting the number of events inside unit time windows (the top plot).
-In total \\\( 2^{20} \\\) (roughly one million) such time windows are observed each time "Generate button is pressed.
+In total \\\( 2^{20} \\\) (roughly one million) such time windows are observed each time "Generate" button is pressed.
 PSD of the sampled series is shown in the bottom plot as a red curve, dark gray curves are best fits made according to the analytical predictions (the exponents of the frequency dependence remain the same, but